 Neither the company nor the MDCC has a standing contractual arrangement with any compensation consultant who has a role in determining or recommending the amount or form of executive or director compensation.
 Occasionally, the MDCC has engaged Hewitt Associates to provide information about competitors' compensation practices.
-In 2008 and early 2009, the MDCC engaged Hewitt on two occasions.
-In advance of its July 2008 meeting, the MDCC instructed Hewitt to conduct an analysis of all elements of compensation paid to our five most highly compensated executives compared to similar elements paid to similarly-situated executives at companies in our comparator group and to provide a written report and presentation of findings at the July 2008 MDCC meeting.
+In 2009, the MDCC engaged Hewitt on two occasions.
+The MDCC invited a representative of Hewitt to attend several meetings in January 2009 and February 2009, in connection with negotiating the employment agreement with Mr. Emmens and the transition agreement with Dr. Boger.
+At those meetings, the Hewitt representative provided information about (i) possible additions to, and subtractions from, our comparator company group and (ii) CEO compensation data from companies selected by the MDCC for the comparator group.
+In advance of its July 2009 meeting, the MDCC instructed Hewitt to conduct an analysis of all elements of compensation paid to our five most highly compensated executives compared to similar elements paid to similarly-situated executives at companies in our comparator group and to provide a written report and presentation of findings at the July 2009 MDCC meeting.
 This information was used as described under the headings Executive Summary-Compensation Decision-Making Process, Detailed Analysis and Discussion-Elements of Compensation-Performance-Based Elements of Compensation-Annual Cash Bonus and Equity Awards-Annual Cash Bonus and Compensation Decision-Making Process-Analysis of Compensation Practices of Companies.
-The MDCC also invited a representative of Hewitt to attend several meetings in January 2009 and February 2009, in connection with negotiating the employment agreement with Mr. Emmens and the transition agreement with Dr. Boger.
-At those meetings, the Hewitt representative provided information about (i) possible additions to, and subtractions from, our comparator company group and (ii) CEO compensation data from companies selected by the MDCC for the comparator group.